perryflynn/serverless.industries/src/_posts/2024/2024-05-31-digital-cinema.en.md

 - A DCI certified projector is required
 - Distributors can verify if a certificate belongs to a certified DCI projector

+## Just record it

+Encrypted DCPs use [Forensic Watermarks][watermarks] which contain the serial number of the projection system.
+So if a recorded copy of a movie appears online, the theatre will have to answer serious questions and may never get movies again.

+Pirated copies of movies have it's origin most likely from other sources.

 ## How it's going

 DCI has released version 1.4.4 of the [specification](https://www.dcimovies.com/specification/), which now allows playback of DCPs with expired signer certificate.